 The majority of Americans (74 percent) care about the environment, according to Pew Research.
 If you recycle regularly and have a programmable thermostat, you’re already doing something positive for the environment.
 But when it comes time to replace your heating, ventilation and cooling system, will you know how to make choices that protect your wallet and the environment?

-Many factors can affect how efficient your HVAC system is, and how it affects the environment both inside and outside your home.
+Many factors can affect how efficient your HVAC system is, and how it affects the environment inside and outside your home.
 An inefficient system or an older one that’s no longer functioning at its best can cause uneven heating and cooling, make loud noise, create humidity and run in frequent stops and starts.
-All these factors can affect your home’s comfort level.
 If you’re experiencing these problems, it’s likely time to replace your furnace, air conditioner or possibly both.

 Learn about rating systems

 Rating systems are intended to help consumers better understand what they’re getting when they make a purchase, and make more informed decisions about what to buy.
 When you’re evaluating the energy efficiency of an HVAC system, it’s important to understand these ratings and what they mean:

 * SEER (Seasonal Energy Efficiency Ratio) — SEER speaks to the efficiency of a system’s air-conditioning unit by measuring performance over a hypothetical cooling season.
 The ratio compares the amount of cooling provided by the AC unit (measured in British thermal units, or BTUs) with the amount of energy the central system consumes (measured in watts per hour).
 The size and installation of the equipment, and your energy use patterns, will determine the unit’s actual efficiency, but SEER can give you an idea of probable performance.